 Kyolic Garlic Side Effects

 In healthy people, I think Kyolic garlic pills are very safe.
-The product has been around for over 40 years and the studies don’t report any serious side effects.
-Even those studies lasting a year, don’t show any negative side effects.
+The product has been around since the 1970s and the studies don’t report any serious side effects.
+Even those studies lasting a year don’t show any negative side effects.
 That said, if you have health issues, here are a few things to think about if you take this supplement.
 This list is not complete.

 - Garlic can have a blood thinner effect.
 People with bleeding issues or those who take blood thinner medications should consult their doctor first.